 You should use helping functions whenever you find that useful.
-Unless we specifically say how you are to solve a problem, feel free to use any functions from the Oz library (base environment), especially functions like Map and FoldR.
+Unless we specifically say how you are to solve a problem, feel free to use any functions from the Oz library (base environment).

 Don't hesitate to contact the staff if you are stuck at some point.